tpauldike/alx-low_level_programming/0x03-debugging/README.md

-Apparently, the project with few tasks so far, 0 - 3
+My first project in a bid to learn debugging by doing, just four tasks, 0 - 4